 It began with a simple conversation between best friends Sabina Melarti and Valerie Darragh – on the playground with their one-year olds, Sabina pregnant with her second, they shared their stories of frustration by the nonexistence of chic and practical support garments and the lack of support for the after-baby body.
 The only items available on the market were bulky and incredibly uncomfortable Velcro contraptions that you wouldn’t dare leave the house wearing, shapewear that squeezed too tightly, and activewear that wasn’t made with a baby bump or jiggly post-baby belly in mind.
 Due to this, they had both combined different items in their closets to create a makeshift garment that would fulfill their needs.

-So here they were, two young moms from Atlanta who’d met on a playdate and whose backgrounds in fashion and, of all things, Spanish, hadn’t done much to prepare them for what lay ahead.
-But they believed in their product, and in each other.
+So here they were, two young moms from Atlanta who believed in their product, and in each other.
 They’d done the research.
 They’d worn other maternity tanks and hated them.
-They’d spent $150,000 — pretty much everything they had — to manufacture 8,600 units of a tank top they could love.
-They even had hang tags and UPC symbols for the product.
-And they’d made a mock-up of what their tanks would look like on Nordstrom’s website.
+They’d spent $150,000 — pretty much everything they had — to manufacture thousands of units of a new maternity tanktop they could love.
+They even had hang tags and UPC symbols for their product ready to go.
+And they’d even made a visual mock-up of what their tanks would look like on the homepage of Nordstrom’s website.